macacollins/book-it/TECHNICAL_DESIGN.md

 ### Media Queries

 To support dark mode, the browser provides `window.matchMedia` which allows you to respond to dark mode preferences in JavaScript.
 This lets us match the operating system preference for dark mode programatically.

+## Data Formats

+### PGN

+[PGN, or portable game notation](https://en.wikipedia.org/wiki/Portable_Game_Notation), is the standard computer representation of a chess game.
+It is a list of the moves played by each side in something called  For this application, PGN data for your games is retrieved directly from [chess.com's free API](https://www.chess.com/news/view/published-data-api).

+PGN is also used for the "repertoire", or set of desired starting moves for the chess games.
+If you upload your own PGN file with a list of the opening lines you want to play, this application will check them against your games and show you the differences.

+### FEN

+[FEN, or Forsyth Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation), is used to represent a single position in a chess game.
+This is the lingua franca of chess positions.
+FEN is used to save chess positions in this application's internal memory representation.
+FEN also powers the Lichess and Chessable links that take you to relevant pages on those other sites.